j h h l . n e t: who

 -

 - 2007- : iPhone Apps : lots of iPhone apps, mostly audio based.
+I did one of the first branded radio streaming apps for WFMU: Here's a blog entry about it.

 - 2008- : eSommelier.net : Independent consultant work, building a web interface for customer support, API testing modules, etc.